Warship (magazine): History

-Warship began as a quarterly magazine, which, according to The Dreadnought Project, published "historical and technical essays of incredible value and merit to students of fighting ships".
+Warship began as a quarterly magazine, which according to The Dreadnought Project, published "historical and technical essays of incredible value and merit to students of fighting ships".
 The first issue, edited by Antony Preston, was published in January 1977; featured articles included "Washington's Cherrytrees: The Evolution of the British 1921–22 Capital Ships", by N.J.M.
 Campbell, and "British Destroyer Appearance in World War II: Fleet Destroyers 1939–42", by Alan Raven.
 The journal became an annual in 1989, under the editorship of Robert Gardiner.
 Under this new format, The Dreadnought Project notes, "it remains the "periodical" that deserves a space on your reference bookshelf long after it has been read the first time."

 Current status

-Since 2004, Warship is edited by John Jordan.
+Since 2004, Warship has been edited by John Jordan.
 Each annual issue comprises articles by retired naval officers, marine architects, and maritime experts spanning the globe.
-In 2003, Sea Power wrote "This first-class compendium of articles on the world’s warships has something of interest for virtually every reader".
-In 2009 Conway Publishing set up a website to support the magazine, featuring a gallery, a content index, articles from past editions, and ship plans.
+In 2003 Sea Power wrote "This first-class compendium of articles on the world’s warships has something of interest for virtually every reader".

 Index of issues

-A comprehensive index of past issues and their articles can be found in the online Warship archive or at The Dreadnought Project.
+A comprehensive index of past issues and their articles at The Dreadnought Project.